Wilderness: Modern conservation

 Global conservation became an issue at the time of the dissolution of the British Empire in Africa in the late 1940s.
 The British established great wildlife preserves there.
 As before, this interest in conservation had an economic motive: in this case, big game hunting.
 Nevertheless, this led to growing recognition in the 1950s and the early 1960s of the need to protect large spaces for wildlife conservation worldwide.
 The World Wildlife Fund (WWF), founded in 1961, grew to be one of the largest conservation organizations in the world.

 Early conservationists advocated the creation of a legal mechanism by which boundaries could be set on human activities in order to preserve natural and unique lands for the enjoyment and use of future generations.
 This profound shift in wilderness thought reached a pinnacle in the US with the passage of the Wilderness Act of 1964, which allowed for parts of U.S. National Forests to be designated as "wilderness preserves".
 Similar acts, such as the 1975 Eastern Wilderness Areas Act, followed.

 Nevertheless, initiatives for wilderness conservation continue to increase.
-There are a growing number of projects to protect tropical rainforests through conservation initiatives.
+There is a growing number of projects to protect tropical rainforests through conservation initiatives.
 There are also large-scale projects to conserve wilderness regions, such as Canada's Boreal Forest Conservation Framework.
 The Framework calls for conservation of 50 percent of the 6,000,000 square kilometres of boreal forest in Canada's north.
 In addition to the World Wildlife Fund, organizations such as the Wildlife Conservation Society, the WILD Foundation, The Nature Conservancy, Conservation International, The Wilderness Society (United States) and many others are active in such conservation efforts.

 The 21st century has seen another slight shift in wilderness thought and theory.
 It is now understood that simply drawing lines around a piece of land and declaring it a wilderness does not necessarily make it a wilderness.
-All landscapes are intricately connected and what happens outside a wilderness certainly affects what happens inside it.
+All landscapes are intricately connected, and what happens outside a wilderness certainly affects what happens inside it.
 For example, air pollution from Los Angeles and the California Central Valley affects Kern Canyon and Sequoia National Park.
 The national park has miles of "wilderness" but the air is filled with pollution from the valley.
-This gives rise to the paradox of what a wilderness really is; a key issue in 21st century wilderness thought.
+This gives rise to the paradox of what a wilderness really is, a key issue in 21st century wilderness thought.